rapid7/warden/README.md

 ## Usage

+See the [getting started guide][gsg] for help installing, configuring, and using warden.

 First insure that ruby 2.2.4 and node 4.4.0 are installed on your vault servers.
 Then ensure that the settings in /config/defaults.json are correct for your needs.